rootisgod/rootisgod/content/posts/drafts/2024-06-04-Running-Kubevirt-and-Windows-VMs.md

 ### Setup Virtctl

-Then install we install Virtctl to control VMs.
-Grab the latest version here and move it insto a system32 folder so it can be seen in our terminal.
+Then install we install Virtctl to control Kubevirt VMs, much like kubectl.
+Grab the latest version here and move it insto a system32 folder so it can be seen in our terminal (it's not in Chocolatey...).

 ```powershell
 wget https://github.com/kubevirt/kubevirt/releases/download/v1.2.2/virtctl-v1.2.2-windows-amd64.exe